-The UK retail banking market is projected to expand at a significant CAGR during the forecast period, between 2021 and 2028.
+The UK Retail Banking Market size was valued at USD 42.56 Billion in 2022 and is expected to surpass USD 47.64 Billion by 2031, expanding at a CAGR of 1.26% during the forecast period, 2023 – 2031.
 Retail banking, often known as consumer banking, refers to range of services a bank provides to individual customers.

 Savings and checking accounts, mortgages, personal loans, and debit/credit cards are among the key services provided by retail banks.
 The retail banking industry in the UK is being pushed by enormous forces, which are necessitating transformation.